Multi-Order Networks for Action Unit Detection: Experiments

 \subsection{Toy experiments}

-Figure \ref{fig:order_matter} shows the performance of MONET trained with a single, imposed order $\sigma$ on the toy dataset with $T=3,4,5$.
+\tac{\textbf{On order importance in toy setting:}} Figure \ref{fig:order_matter} shows the performance of MONET trained with a single, imposed order $\sigma$ on the toy dataset with $T=3,4,5$.
 For all considered $T$, MONET reaches its best performance when $\sigma$ verifies $\|\mathbf{M}_{\sigma} - \mathbf{I}_{T}\|_{F}^{2} = 0$, which only occurs when the imposed order $\sigma$ is the identity order.
 Thus, the identity order is the optimal order in the toy experiment.
 Furthermore, we observe a significant decrease in performance as the imposed order $\sigma$ moves away (\textit{i.e.} as expressed by the frobenius norm of the difference) from the identity order.
 More precisely, the further the chosen $\sigma$ is from the identity, the lower the accuracy of the network accross the $T$ tasks.
 Therefore, \textit{order matters} in the toy settings and the best performing orders are the identity order and the orders that are close to it.

-Table \ref{tab:ablation_study} displays the performance of MONET with different order selection mechanism versions.
+\tac{\textbf{Ablation study on MONET individual components:}} Table \ref{tab:ablation_study} displays the performance of MONET with different order selection mechanism versions.
 It reports mean accuracy averaged on 10 runs along with the number of times MONET selected the identity order (correct order in this setting) over these runs.
 As mentioned in the previous paragraph, those two quantities depend from one another because selecting the correct order results in higher performance.

 The worst performing method, that we called Hard Selection is an implementation of \cite{vinyals2015order} order selection mechanism.
 It uses an exploration phase similar to our warm up and then samples a single order using a distribution in which each order has a probability that is proportional to its performance (measured during exploration).
 Table \ref{tab:ablation_study} shows that this order selection mechanism perform poorly.
 In fact, we believe that such sampling strategy is sensitive to performance measurements noise and is therefore likely to result in a sub-optimal order.
 By smoothly learning its order selection coefficients all along the training phase, MONET gets a better estimation of each order performance and selects better orders.